-An initiative in the timber industry resulted in a pilot project, which was initially funded by the Department of Trade and Industry (DTI) and Forestry South Africa under the DTI's Sector Partnership Fund (SPF).
-Forestry Engineering South Africa (FESA) is directing the project and the project team consists of the National Productivity Institute (NPI), CSIR Transportek and Crickmay and Associates.
+An initiative in the timber industry that commenced in 2002 aimed at reducing overloading in order to reduce accelerated road infrastructure deterioration, and to promote good corporate governance.
+In order to realise the full impact of protecting the road infrastructure it became important to obtain buy-in from other industries.
+The project in the timber industry therefore resulted in a national pilot project, which was initially funded by the Department of Trade and Industry (DTI) and Forestry South Africa under the DTI's Sector Partnership Fund (SPF).
+The Institute for Commercial Forestry Research (ICFR) is directing the project and the project team consists of the National Productivity Institute (NPI), CSIR Built Environment and Crickmay and Associates.
 Consignees/consignors (Sappi, Mondi and NCT) are also actively involved in the project and are represented on the project Steering Committee together with representatives from the Department of Transport, the South African National Roads Agency (SANRAL) and the Road Freight Association (RFA), including transport operators.
-The project commenced in August 2003 and to date a number of aspects have been addressed, all of which have involved consultation with representatives of the timber industry and other role players:
+To date a number of aspects have been addressed, all of which have involved consultation with representatives of the timber industry and other role players:

-- Underlying principles and business rules

-- Rules of compliance for accreditation

-- Proposed incentives/concessions for accredited operators

-- Heavy vehicle management system incorporating vehicle loading, vehicle maintenance, load safety and driver wellness - Monitoring of vehicle combination masses at destinations (pulp mills) - Implementation plan (Application, Pre-accreditation and Accreditation phases) - Development of training modules - Training workshops for senior management - Meetings with the KwaZulu-Natal Department of Transport, Mpumalanga Provincial Government and TRAC (N4 Maputo corridor concessionaires)
+- Underlying principles and business rules - Rules of compliance for accreditation - Proposed incentives/concessions for accredited operators - Heavy vehicle management system incorporating vehicle loading, vehicle maintenance, load safety and driver wellness - Monitoring of vehicle combination masses at destinations (pulp mills) - Implementation plan (Application, Pre-accreditation and Accreditation phases) - Development of training modules - Training workshops for senior management